Return an array from a SQL Stored Procedure to PowerApps (Split Method)

 - The Split() part of the formula takes the text in that variable and separates a new row each time it recognizes the delimiter “\n”.

-- Depending on the type of data, the formula adapts to remove extra quotation marks for text, multiply by 1 to get a value, or set it equal to a string to get a boolean value.
+- Depending on the type of data for a given column, the formula adapts to validate numbers with the Value() function, or set it equal to “true” to get a Boolean value.

 - The resulting array with new column names and validated data is put into a collection.

-In the next blog post in this series, you will learn about how to use the "Request – Response" method to return an array from Flow into PowerApps.
+In the next blog post in this series, you will learn about how to use the “Request – Response” method to return an array from Flow into PowerApps, the standard approach.

 Related ideas on where to apply this capability: